 - Better memory and other cognitive functions

-A stair lift will, on the other hand, help to passivate the user:
+A stair lift will, on the other hand, helps to passivate the user:

-Experience shows that people who starts using a stair lift, and thereby stops walking stairs on their own, in a very short amount of time loses the ability to climb stairs.
+Experience shows that people who start using a stair lift, and thereby stop walking stairs on their own, in a very short amount of time lose the ability to climb stairs.
 Especially elderly and people with disabilities will decrease in muscle mass once they stop climbing stairs in their own home.

 This is the reason why we developed the stair climbing aid AssiStep